Skip to main content

 The Most Dangerous Type of Crash

-Head-on collisions account for a relatively small percentage of total crashes but a disproportionately large percentage of traffic fatalities.
+Head-on collisions account for a relatively small percentage of total crashes but a disproportionately large share of traffic fatalities.
 The physics explain why: when two vehicles traveling in opposite directions collide, the combined force of impact is essentially the sum of both vehicles' speeds.
-A head-on collision between two cars each traveling 50 mph creates an impact equivalent to hitting a wall at nearly 100 mph.
+A head-on collision between two cars each traveling 60 mph creates an impact equivalent to hitting a fixed wall at 120 mph.

 Common Causes on NC Roads

 The most common cause of head-on collisions in NC is a driver drifting or swerving across the center line.
+Rural two-lane state-maintained roads account for a disproportionate share of NC fatalities because they lack median barriers, rumble strips, and adequate shoulder width.
 This happens due to:

-- Driver fatigue -- especially on long rural stretches of highway
+• Driver fatigue -- especially on long rural stretches of highway with monotonous scenery

-- Distraction -- looking at a phone, adjusting the radio, or attending to something in the car
+• Distraction -- looking at a phone, adjusting the radio, or attending to passengers

-- Medical events -- a driver losing consciousness due to a medical emergency
+• Medical events -- a driver losing consciousness due to a seizure or cardiac event

 Unsafe Passing